 Don’t settle for one agency or one hagwon.
 Contact as many as possible so you can find the best fit for you!

 Can I teach in Korea right now?

-Also, make sure to start your visa process as soon as possible and know that some documents, such as notarizing diplomas or FBI background checks are taking longer than usual due to shutdowns.
+Make sure to start your visa process as soon as possible and know that some documents, such as notarizing diplomas or FBI background checks are taking longer post-pandemic.
 Check with your local Korean consulate or embassy to find out what documents you’ll need.

-Looking for programs similar to EPIK and TaLK in different countries?
+Looking for programs similar to EPIK in different countries?
 Check out this post on teaching abroad after college in language assistant programs.